haharkagain/C-Sudoku/README.md

   1) have a 64 bit windows system (untested on other systems, just get the proper include and library from https://www.libsdl.org/download-2.0.php and it should work)
   2) have g++ (i used mingw)
-  3) run start.bat (if you're not on windows put "g++ main.c SDL2.dll" in the terminal)
+  3) run start.bat (if you're not on windows use the command "g++ main.c SDL2.dll" in the terminal)
   4) enjoy

 - 'arrowkeys' to move